 JSX 080: Accessorizing your Accessories: Creating Embellishments

 Fashion is all about individuality and customized, unique accessories are a great way to express that personal style!
 Learn several techniques to create and apply one-of-a-kind embellishment details to your existing accessories using leather, fabrics, vinyl, hardware and other surface decorations.
-A tote bag “blank” will be provided by the instructor for students to create their custom designs, in addition to their own accessories.
-JSX 080 Course Gallery
+Plus, an introduction to natural dying will show you how to custom color cotton trims and fabric for decorative application.
+A tote bag “blank” will be provided by the instructor for students to embellish, in addition to their own accessories.
+Gallery See more examples of embellished accessories...